1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Fever, weight loss, dehydration

-9. Tips for Healthy Bowel Habits
+9. Bowel Habits Healthy Bowel Habits Tips

-Hydrate: Aim for 8–10 cups water daily.
+Hydrate: Goal is 8-10 cups of water a day.

 Exercise: 30 minutes most days.

-Limit caffeine/alcohol: They can dehydrate you.
+Reduce caffeine/alcohol: They may dehydrate you.

 10. When to Seek Help

-Contact your Houston gastroenterologist if you notice:
+Call your Houston gastroenterologist in case you notice:

 New onset of incontinence.